UAE: Emirates Draw's X account withheld due to 'legal demand'

 “Although we have not been awarded the UAE's first authorised lottery, we are, of course, planning exciting new ventures and we look forward to sharing more details soon.”

-Set up in September last year, the GCGRA is an independent executive entity within the UAE federal government that regulates, licenses, and supervises all commercial gaming activities and facilities in the UAE.
-Headquartered in Abu Dhabi, the GCGRA has a team of experts in commercial gaming regulation, financial crime prevention, gaming technology, law enforcement, responsible gaming and other related domains.
+Set up in September last year, the GCGRA is an independent executive entity within the UAE federal government that regulates, licenses, and supervises all commercial gaming activities and facilities in the country.
+Headquartered in Abu Dhabi, the GCGRA has a team of experts in commercial gaming regulation, financial crime prevention, gaming technology, law enforcement, responsible gaming, and other related domains.

 ALSO READ: